Wintermute0110/prm/doc/Command-reference-nointro.md

 ### `scan COLLECTION`

 Scans the ROMs in a collection.
-ROM ZIP files are in the directory `<ROMdir>`.
+ROM ZIP files are in the directory `<ROMdir>` defined on each `<collection>`.
+After the scanner completes, the results are stored for later display.

+A ROMs has `BadName` if the ROM has a wrong name or the ZIP file has a wrong name or both.

+`Unknown ROMs` means a ZIP file with unknown contents or a non-ZIP file.

 Command example:
 ```